GIScience/ohsome-api/README.md

 ## Testing

-To be able to test the REST-API with your own requests, you will also need a description of the parameters and available resources.
+To be able to test the REST API with your own requests, you will also need a description of the parameters and available resources.
 Both are given here below.

 ### Parameters